 What can be simpler than a sheet pan roast?
-For easy midweek suppers or Sunday roasts, this Rosemary and Paprika Roast Chicken is ridiculously good.
+For easy midweek suppers or Sunday roasts, this Rosemary and Paprika Roast Chicken is just the ticket.
 Marinated in rosemary, garlic, lemon and cumin and just enough chilli to warm things up, it couldn’t be simpler.
 That Nando’s bird is going to have to step it up a gear to keep up.
-Oven roasted with sticky red onions and a splash of white ’cause chicken loves a splash of wine loosen up those marmitey bits stuck to the pan.
-This juicy bird gets a herb and butter basting just before serving.
+Oven roasted with sticky red onions and a splash of white ’cause chicken loves wine loosen up those marmitey bits.
+This juicy roast chicken is basted with a herb butter just before serving.